HaWu88/Pixel-Art-Maker/README.md

 ## How it works

+* Using DOM to listen to 'submit' to make the grid for canvas based on user input
-Using DOM to listen to mouse click and color the square on the canvas.
+* Using DOM to listen to 'mousedown' to color the square on the canvas.